 It has recently attracted top West End productions like War Horse, Mary Poppins, The Lion King and Billy Elliot.
 Productions coming to the Alhambra this year are Joseph, Inspector Calls, We Will Rock You, The Sound of Music, Madam Butterfly and La Boheme.

-The Alhambra’s sister concert hall, St George’s Hall, reopened in Spring 2019 after extensive refurbishment and the former Odeon will finally begin its transformation into a music venue that should put Bradford firmly on the UK tour itinerary for some of the world’s hottest bands.
+The Alhambra’s sister concert hall, St George’s Hall, reopened in Spring 2019 after extensive refurbishment and the former Odeon is being transformed into a music venue putting Bradford firmly on the UK tour itinerary for some of the world’s hottest bands.

-In 2017, we opened the new David Hockney Gallery in Cartwright Hall Museum and Gallery to mark the 80th birthday of the world-famous Bradford-born artist.
+In 2017, we opened the new David Hockney Gallery in Cartwright Hall Museum and Gallery to mark the 80th birthday of the world-famous Bradford-born artist, running through to 2027.
 This free permanent gallery is dedicated to his life and work and houses a collection of his sketches, paintings, iPad drawings, prints and photographs.
 It sits alongside Francisco Goya, William Blake and Andy Warhol while more Hockney works grace the 1853 Gallery at Salts Mill.

 The Impressions Gallery in City Park is one of the leading independent venues in the country for contemporary photography.